The changing face of our industries

 The most concerning part of the research across all industries is the number of workers who feel unprepared for retirement.

 Sixty-two per cent of members in the entertainment and arts sector don’t feel as they will have enough superannuation to live a comfortable retirement, followed by 49 per cent from the journalism and news media industry, and 46 per cent from printing and packaging.

 In industries such as print, media, entertainment and arts people are often switching jobs, working casual hours, taking up freelance jobs or being self-employed.
 We understand that super can be tricky with a variable income and competing financial priorities.
 But, there are simple steps you can take to increase your super savings: combine* your super accounts, make voluntary contributions, and get some advice.

 As a member, you have access to a team of Media Super Financial Planners^ around the country, and you are entitled to an initial one-hour consultation free of charge.
 This initial consultation will help you understand how the financial planner may be able to assist you, your planner will discuss the nature of any advice they might recommend and provide a fixed price fee quote for your consideration.
 Our planners are dedicated to providing high quality, personalised advice and do not receive commissions.

 Almost half our members across all our industries say they have chosen to be part of Media Super because we’re a part of their industry and understand their needs – and we do simply exist to benefit you, our members, and will continue to do so.

-*Before making a decision to combine your superannuation, you should consider any penalties such as exit fees, change to insurance cover or loss of benefits that may apply and, if necessary, consult a qualified financial adviser.
+*Before making a decision to combine your superannuation, you should consider any penalties, change to insurance cover or loss of benefits that may apply and, if necessary, consult a qualified financial adviser.

 ^Media Super financial planners are authorised representatives of Industry Fund Services Pty Ltd ABN 54 007 016 195, AFSL 23214